Palmer Memorial Hospital

 Many of the workers working in the yard were Irishmen.
 These men had left their homeland to find work at the Jarrow yard.
 As the years went by a large community of Irish as well as Scott’s made their home in Jarrow, adding a valuable contribution to the town’s future and lifestyle.

-The now finds us with a nice new hospital standing on the site of the demolished Palmer hospital.
+They now find us with a nice new hospital standing on the site of the demolished Palmer hospital.
 In the distance of the below photo, you can see the original house that was attached to the old Palmer Hospital.
-I personally think the view back in the twenties was much more appealing than the cut and dried view of this modern-day building.
+I personally think the view back in the twenties was much more appealing than the cut-and-dried view of this modern-day building.

 That’s the way the cookie crumbles some people may say.
 I suppose that is the price we pay for modern technological advancement.
 This new version of the Palmer Community Hospital was completed in 1987 and was opened by HRH Princess Royal.